Xiangming Li

 CMC Leader, Bioprocess Development Cartesian Therapeutics

-Xiangming Li, PhD, is Associate Director of Bioprocess Development in Process Development and Manufacturing Science & Technology (PD & MS&T) for the mRNA CAR-T platform at Cartesian Therapeutics.
-He focuses on developing and optimizing manufacturing processes to support the advancement of next-generation cell and gene therapies.
+Xiangming Li, PhD, is the CMC leader, currently serving as Associate Director of Bioprocess Development in Department of Process development and Manufacture Science for Cartesian Therapeutics.
+She focuses on developing and optimizing manufacturing processes to support the advancement of next-generation cell therapies.
 Prior to joining Cartesian Therapeutics, Dr. Li worked at GSK in vaccine and biologics development, contributing to mammalian expression technologies and early drug-substance CMC development for CHO-based platforms.
-He completed his PhD at Kansas State University and conducted postdoctoral research at the University of Maryland School of Medicine.
+She completed her PhD at Kansas State University and conducted postdoctoral fellowship at the University of Maryland School of Medicine.

 Seminars